kimnetics/winston-newrelic-agent-transport/README.md

 <img src="README-log-details.png">

 The Log details include the custom fields added to the locals object.
 Notable is those custom fields can be used in NRQL queries.

-The transport code uses the [JavaScript Standard Style](https://standardjs.com) and may be checked with `npm run lint`.